mribica/mribica.github.com/_posts/2012-11-24-blogging-for-hackers-with-jekyll-and-github.markdown

 ## 1. Create github page

-Create github repository with name like `USERNAME.github.com`.
-In few minutes you will get mail that your github page is up and available at username.github.com.
+Create github repository with name in format `USERNAME.github.com`.
+In few minutes you will get email that your github page is up and available at username.github.com.

 ## 2. Install and configure Jekyll